Left anterior descending artery

-The left anterior descending artery (also LAD, anterior interventricular branch of left coronary artery, or anterior descending branch) is a branch of the left coronary artery.
+The left anterior descending artery (LAD, or anterior descending branch), also called anterior interventricular artery (IVA, or anterior interventricular branch of left coronary artery) is a branch of the left coronary artery.
 It supplies the anterior portion of the left ventricle.
 It provides about half of the arterial supply to the left ventricle and is thus considered the most important vessel supplying the left ventricle.
 Blockage of this artery is often called the widow-maker infarction due to a high risk of death.

 Structure

 Course

-It first passes at posterior to the pulmonary artery, then passes anteriorward between that pulmonary artery and the left atrium to reach the anterior interventricular sulcus, along which it descends to the notch of cardiac apex.In 78% of cases, it reaches the apex of the heart.
+It first passes at posterior to the pulmonary artery, then passes anteriorward between that pulmonary artery and the left atrium to reach the anterior interventricular sulcus, along which it descends to the notch of cardiac apex.
+In 78% of cases, it reaches the apex of the heart.

 Although rare, multiple anomalous courses of the LAD have been described.
 These include the origin of the artery from the right aortic sinus.

 Branches

 The LAD gives off two types of branches: septals and diagonals.